sai9824/Netflix-EDA-/README.md

                                     --------- Description

-                           * From the Data file we visualised :
+                           * From the Data file I visualised :
                                              1) Amount of content added on Netflix each year
                                              2) Types of content in Netflix
                                              3) Top rating Tv shows on Netflix